cubukcum/food-mcp/MCP_INTEGRATION.md

 # MCP Server Integration Guide

-This guide explains how to integrate your dockerized Yemek MCP server with various MCP-compatible applications.
+This guide explains how to integrate your dockerized Food MCP server with various MCP-compatible applications.

 ## Prerequisites